 PPPL members should write to email@example.com to request an account.
 Please include a few sentences about the nature of your code and whether or not it is GPU-enabled.
 PU members who are part of a research group that has contributed to or has an approved project on Traverse can obtain an account by having the faculty member send a request to firstname.lastname@example.org.
 Any non-Princeton user must be sponsored by a Princeton or PPPL PI for a Research Computer User (RCU) account.

 - Logging into Traverse

-Once you have been granted access to Traverse, you can connect via SSH (VPN required from off-campus):
+Once you have been granted access to Traverse, you can connect by opening an SSH client and using the SSH command (VPN required from off-campus):

 $ ssh <YourNetID>@traverse.princeton.eduFor more on how to SSH, see the Knowledge Base article Secure Shell (SSH): Frequently Asked Questions (FAQ).
 If you have trouble connecting then see our SSH page.

 Since Traverse is a Linux system, knowing some basic Linux commands is highly recommended.
 For an introduction to navigating a Linux system, view the material associated with our Intro to Linux Command Line workshop.